-All of us are responsible for safeguarding proprietary information of the Company and observing the company's Confidentiality, Non-Solicitation, and Intellectual Property Ownership Agreement.
+All of us are responsible for safeguarding proprietary information of the Company and observing employee agreements regarding confidentiality, non-disclosure and intellectual property ownership.

-Proprietary information includes intellectual property (copyrights, trademarks or patents, or trade secrets), know-how (business or organizational designs, or business, marketing, or service plans or ideas), sensitive information about the company (databases, records, salary information, or unpublished financial reports), and information created by you within the scope of your employment or association with the Company.
+Proprietary information includes intellectual property (copyrights, trademarks or patents, or trade secrets), know-how (business or organizational designs, or business, marketing, or service plans or ideas), sensitive information about the company (databases, records, or unpublished financial reports), and information created by you within the scope of your employment or association with the Company.